emberlondon/emberlondon.github.io/speaker-guidelines.md

 Please consider the following when preparing your talk:

 - Your talk should be **10–30 minutes** long
+- The projector resolution is 1920x1080
+  (your slides don’t *have* to be 16:9 but we find they look best at that aspect)
 - Do not use a pure white background
   (the projector gets confused)
 - You will be using your own laptop